 Recognizing significant differences in research practices, we provide two award opportunities for undergraduate researchers.
 Humanities and Social Science scholars value drawing on both a breadth and depth in evidence (books, government documents, scholarly articles, films, news sources, etc.).
 Science scholars value depth in secondary sources (research/scholarly journal literature) and primary research.
 We want to honor both practices equally.

-Submit Application Form, Research Reflection Essay, Faculty Statement of Support, and your research project for consideration for the award.
+Submit Research Reflection Essay OR STEM Reflection Questions, Faculty Statement of Support, and your research project for consideration for the award.

 Use the Submit Research in the left-hand column of the ALURA on InSPIRe collection webpage to submit your work for review.

 Additional instructions on submitting your ALURA projects via InSPIRe is available here.

 Munro Galloway, Art Studio Chair: Janelle Julagay, Library

 Sara Schoonmaker, Sociology Jennifer Tilton, Race & Ethnic Studies

 Chair: Les Canterbury, Library